sunilrathod098/NodeJS_Python_Todos/README.md

 ## License
 - This project is licensed under the MIT License - see the LICENSE file for details.

-- `This updated README provides more structure, additional details about the project's features, and better instructions for setup and usage.
-Let me know if further tweaks are needed!`
+- ```bash This updated README provides more structure, additional details about the project's features, and better instructions for setup and usage.
+Let me know if further tweaks are needed!